The Chinese Solar Juggernaut That Donald Trump Can’t Stop (Video)

 That China will be the leader on solar tech will give its companies the edge in buying up promising new technologies on the world market.
 Thus, Thermal Focus of China has just bought a proven Australian heliostat technology that uses lots of small mirrors to boil water to turn turbines.
 With every Chinese innovation and every such purchase, it gets further ahead of the United States in this field.

 So if you look out at the big world, where 78% of global GDP is produced, you’d have to be very bullish on solar and very bearish on Trump, Tillerson and his other grimy fossil-fuel fossils.
-What is tragic is that Americans over time will have fewer jobs, less money, more expensive energy, and more lung disease because of the reckless decision they made in November of this year.
+What is tragic is that Americans over time will have fewer jobs, less money, more expensive energy, and more lung disease because of the reckless decision they made in November.

 Advertisement